Doctor Who: Evacuation Earth: Reception

 Video game talk show Good Games two presenters gave the game a 3/10 and 2/10 saying "...it makes the fatal mistake of ignoring pretty much everything that makes Doctor Who great."
 Also claiming that the developers just grabbed a puzzle game off the shelf, but not a very good one, scribbled out the title and stuck a Doctor Who sticker in its place.

-The Official Nintendo Magazine rated it as 69%, saying that "It's funny, it's lengthy and it'll test their logic skills at the same time.
-But any Doctor Who fans of secondary school age or older are more likely to feel left out, because this clearly wasn't meant for you."
+Some coverage of the game in Official Nintendo Magazine described it as aimed primarily at younger players, noting its puzzles and humour, which may appeal more to a younger audience than older fans.